Tim Richmond: Legacy

 The Ashland County Sports Hall of Fame inducted Richmond in their second class in 1996.
 In 1998, NASCAR named Richmond one of its 50 greatest drivers of all time.
 He was inducted into the International Motorsports Hall of Fame in 2002.
 The Mansfield Motorsports Park ARCA Re/Max Series race in 2009 was named the Tim Richmond Memorial ARCA Re/Max 250 in honor of the area native.
 The race at Mansfield was co-promoted by Mattioli's son Joseph Mattioli III.

 The documentary film Tim Richmond: To The Limit was produced as part of ESPN's 30 for 30 series with a premiere date of October 19, 2010.

 In 2018, Dalton Sargeant drove the No. 25 truck for GMS Racing in honor of Richmond.

-In 2019, an ARCA Menards Series driver who coincidentally shares the same name drove an identical paint scheme in his No. 06 to Richmond's No. 25 when he drove for Hendrick Motorsports.
+From 2019 to 2022, an ARCA Menards Series driver who shares the same name and is also coincidentally related to Tim very distantly through his father Dave, ran identical paint schemes with his cars to Richmond's No. 25 when he drove for Hendrick Motorsports.

 In June 2019 current Hendrick Motorsports driver Alex Bowman announced in the Darlington Throwback Race he would run a Tim Richmond throwback to the No. 25 Folgers car.